G. T. Blankenship: University of Oklahoma

 Blankenship was appointed to the board of regents of the University of Oklahoma in 1990 by Republican Governor of Oklahoma Henry Bellmon.
 He served two terms as chairman of the board of regents in 1995 and 1996.
 Governor Frank Keating reappointed him to the board in 1997.
 He was elected chairman again in 2003.
 His second term ended in 2004, after which he retired.

 The Sarkeys Foundation has established the G.T.
 Blankenship Chair for Alzheimer's and Aging Research at the Oklahoma Medical Research Foundation.
-Blankenship and his wife, Libby, established the G.T. and Libby Blankenship Chair in the History of Liberty, the purpose of which is to emphasize the importance of undergraduate teaching and focus on historical and contemporary issues of freedom.
+Blankenship and his wife established the G.T. and Libby Blankenship Chair in the History of Liberty, the purpose of which is to emphasize the importance of undergraduate teaching and focus on historical and contemporary issues of freedom.

-Personal life
+Personal life and death

-Blankenship and his wife, Libby, live in Oklahoma City and have three adult children.
-He was inducted as a member of the Oklahoma Hall of Fame in 2001.
+Blankenship and his wife, Libby, lived in Oklahoma City and had three children.
+He was inducted into the Oklahoma Hall of Fame in 2001.
+He died on April 20, 2024, at the age of 96.